onecommons/unfurl/README.md

 ## Running unit tests

 You can use `tox` to run the unit tests inside the supported python environments with the latest source installed.
-Install tox `pip install tox` and then run `tox` in source root.
+Install tox `pip install tox==3.28.0` and then run `tox` in source root.
 To install the dependencies you may need header files installed by the following OS packages: `python-dev`, `libcrypt-dev`, `openssl-dev`.
 (Note: if installation of a dependency fails, reinvoke `tox` with `-r` to recreate the test environment.)
 If you use `asdf` to manage multiple versions of Python, also install `tox-asdf`: `pip install tox-asdf`.

 Arguments after `--` are passed to the test runner, e.g. to run an individual test: `tox -- tests/test_runtime.py`.